-Charges dropped in Phillies’ Herrera domestic assault case
+Charges dropped in Phillies’ Herrera’s domestic assault case

 Police were called to the Golden Nugget casino in May on a report of a domestic assault.
 They found a woman with signs of injury to her arms and neck, which they said were caused by Herrera.
 Police said “handprint markings” and scratches were found on her.

-He was placed on leave by Major League Baseball afterward.
+He was placed on leave by MLB afterward.

 Herrera, an All-Star center fielder in 2016, is hitting .222 with one home run and 16 RBIs in 39 games this season.